-Tubes suggest again the notion of 'Linearity', i.e., a travel of points along a straight line.
-By contrast, Icosahedron cages that enfold around a center suggest the notion of spinning.
+Tubes suggest again the notion of 'linearity', i.e., a travel of points along a straight line.
+By contrast, Icosahedron cages suggest the notion of enfolding around a center.
 In growth, cages become more sphere-like at each level, tubes simply get infinitely longer as they travel along an axis.